 It will probably be more like a rock than bread.

 Self-rising cornmeal is available with just the right amount of flour, salt and baking powder added.

 Substitution for self-rising cornmeal

 So, what happens if you don’t have any self-rising cornmeal?
 Not to worry!

 I was able to find the perfect recipe for just the right amount of cornmeal at Feast and Farm.

 Ordinarily, you don’t need to refrigerate cornbread and you could leave it on the counter in an airtight container for a couple of days.

-Since this Mexican cornbread has cheese, though, you will want to keep it refrigerated. if you won’t be eating it quickly.
+Since this Mexican cornbread has cheese, though, you may want to keep it refrigerated. if you won’t be eating it quickly.
 There’s a lot of moisture and it can go bad quickly.

 What can you serve with cornbread?